Leasing is like renting a car long-term. You don’t actually own it.

-The registered keeper of the car is the name that the DVLA has for the owner of the vehicle.
+Regardless of whether you take out a business or personal contract hire deal, the registered keeper of the car is the name that the DVLA has for the owner of the vehicle.
 So any parking tickets, speeding fines all go to the registered keeper - in most cases, this is the finance company.

 Happy days, right?
 Unfortunately not.
 Your finance company will either send you the fine or pay it for you and send you a bill for it (plus admin fees, of course).